I have seen so many wild horses as I have driven through the United States that it got me wondering how they survive in the wild.

 Horses’ hooves are made of keratin, the same as our nails.
 Much like our nails, hooves have a quick, which is very sensitive.
 Horseshoes are nailed to the hoof wall (the equivalent of the white ends of our nails).

 Wild horses do not need horseshoes for a few reasons, one of which is partly due to breeding.

 Domestic horses have not been bred for hoof strength since the eighteenth century, whereas wild horses, which came from earlier domestic stock, have stronger hooves because they were bred with that characteristic in mind.
 These genes have been passed down.

-Another reason that wild horses do not need to be shod is due to the amount of exercise they get.
-Wild horses travel many miles a day (usually between 10 and 20) in search of food and water.
+Another reason that wild horses do not need to be shod is the amount of exercise they get.
+Wild horses travel many miles a day (usually between 10 and 20), searching for food and water.

 Domestic horses that do not get this exercise are usually shod as the hooves like human nails grow continuously and can overgrow if not worn down and cause health problems for the horse (such as joint and muscle tissues in the legs)

-It should be noted that the distance wild horses travels do not wear its hooves down to the quick which can be very painful.
+It should be noted that the distance wild horses travel do not wear their hooves down to the quick, which can be very painful.